osterbergmarcus/osterbergmarcus.github.io/_posts/2016-04-13-statelessFunctionComponentsInReact.markdown

 Enough said!
 Lets see how these <i>Stateless Function Components</i> can be written and used.
 <br/>
 <br/>
-Typical stateful component written in with ES6 syntax.
+Typical stateful component written with ES6 syntax.
 {% highlight JavaScript %}
 class Parent extends React.Component {
   constructor(props) {